David G. Deininger: Early life and career

-Born in Monroe, Wisconsin, Deininger graduated from Monroe High School and went on to the United States Naval Academy.
-He graduated in 1969 and served as a nuclear submarine officer in the United States Navy until 1975.
+Born in Monroe, Wisconsin, Deininger graduated from Monroe High School and went to the United States Naval Academy.
+He graduated in 1969 and was a nuclear submarine officer in the United States Navy until 1975.
 He attended the University of Chicago before graduating from the University of Wisconsin Law School in 1978.
 He began practicing law after graduation.

 Public offices

 In 1986, Deininger launched a primary challenge against three-term incumbent Republican John T. Manske for his seat in the Wisconsin State Assembly.
 The district at the time was composed of parts of Green County, of which Deininger was a resident, and Rock County, where Manske resided.
 In the 1984 election, Deininger had worked for Manske's re-election campaign, but declared in 1986 that it was "Green County's turn to be represented in the Assembly."
 Deininger won a surprising upset in the September primary and was then unopposed in the general election.
-He was subsequently re-elected in 1988 and 1990, and, after redistricting in 1991, was elected to another term in 1992.
+He was re-elected in 1988, and 1990, and after redistricting in 1991, was elected to another term in 1992.

-In 1994, he ran unopposed for election to the Wisconsin Circuit Court in Green County, and subsequently resigned from the Wisconsin Assembly.
+In 1994, he ran unopposed for election to the Wisconsin Circuit Court in Green County, and resigned from the Wisconsin Assembly.
 Only two years later, in 1996, he was appointed to the Wisconsin Court of Appeals by Governor Tommy Thompson to fill the vacancy created by the retirement of Judge Robert D. Sundby.
 He was elected to two six-year terms on the Court of Appeals, in 1997 and 2003, but retired in 2007.

 Government Accountability Board

-In 2008 Deininger was appointed to the Wisconsin Government Accountability Board (GAB), by Governor Jim Doyle, and served as the GAB's first chairman.
+In 2008, Deininger was appointed to the Wisconsin Government Accountability Board (GAB), by Governor Jim Doyle, and served as the GAB's first chairman.
 The Attorney General found that even though Deininger had retired from the Court of Appeals, he was ineligible to serve on the GAB because the term he was elected to had not expired.
 Following the Attorney General's finding, Deininer resigned from the Board.